CoinTrailApp/CoinTrailApp/privacy.md

 ## Contact Us

-If you have any questions or suggestions about the Privacy Policy, please do not hesitate to tweet @CoinTrailApp
+If you have any questions or suggestions about the Privacy Policy, please do not hesitate to drop an email at *info@cointrail.app*